17 Feb 2021

 Note that this is a beta version and although it is considered stable enough here, make sure you have backup copies of your projects.
 You can always roll back to the older version by downloading it from our website.

-Your feedback is very welcome in our forum.
+Your feedback is very welcome.

 Cheers!